[Air-L] 5th ERQ Conference - Call for abstracts: It's a free work... When work relations become passionate

 phenomenon as the expansion of voluntary activities that intertwine with

-technological, political and economical conditions which the particular
+for the institutional, technological, political and economical conditions

-community and its productive activities are based on.
-These are, therefore,
+which the particular community and its productive activities are based on.

-working experiences (paid or unpaid) in which the subjects’ identification
+These are, therefore, working experiences (paid or unpaid) in which the

-relations within which work is realised (Borghi et al. 2011).
+questioning the social relations within which work is realised (Borghi et

-The proposed subject of analysis is as wide as heterogeneous, and it
+al. 2011).
+The proposed subject of analysis is as wide as heterogeneous,

-includes knowledge work, the creative industries and high tech production
+and it includes knowledge work, the creative industries and high tech

-chains, emotional and caring work, all sharing the ambivalences of free
+production chains, emotional and caring work, all sharing the ambivalences

-work.
-What are the characteristics of the activities wherein subjects
+of free work.
+What are the characteristics of the activities wherein

-invest their affections and desires and that become incorporated by the
+subjects invest their affections and desires and that become incorporated

 economically valuable free expert activities, can it allow the emergence of